 Start with Pop’s Plaza on the main level in the left field corner; this is where you can find some stands named after something to do with Willie “Pops” Stargell, the Hall of Fame Pirate and 1979 World Series MVP.

-In the plaza is Chickie’s and Pete’s, the Philly favorite of crinkle cut fries with Old Bay style seasoning and cheese sauce; the Familee Bar-B-Q with grilled burgers and dogs; Chicken On The Hill with Quik-It brand chicken tenders and sandwiches; and Pub 475, named after Stargell’s home run total and the home of most of the ballpark’s beers.
+In the plaza is Chickie’s and Pete’s, the Philly favorite of crinkle cut fries with Old Bay style seasoning and cheese sauce; the Familee Bar-B-Q with grilled burgers and dogs; and the Chicken On The Hill with Quik-It brand chicken tenders and sandwiches.
 There is a picnic area near Pop’s Plaza to sit down and enjoy the bounty.

 And if you want to meet a classic former Pirate, you can head out to Manny’s BBQ in the center field area, where Pirates great Manny Sanguillen signs autographs and serves BBQ pork and chicken sandwiches to customers.
 Manny’s has popular loaded burgers, and his dishes can be had with beans and slaw on the side.